fbetteo/fbetteo-obsidian/simulation.md

 # Simulation
+#datascience
-Advanced data analysis from an elementary point of view.
-Shalizi.
+Advanced data analysis from an elementary point of view. #Shalizi.
 Chapter 5.
 Some thoughts on why simulate.

 ### Understand the model